zgagnon/rc/README.md

 # rc
-Collection of *rc files I use
+Collection of dotfiles, rc files, and workstation setup scripts I use